williamneves/Pac-Man/readme.md

 ## Features
 **To 1.0 version**

- - [ ] Pac-man moves around map, but blocked by walls.
+ - [X] Pac-man moves around map, but blocked by walls.
  - [ ] Collision with ghosts looses life.
- - [ ] Set a timer to complete the game
+ - [X] Set a timer to complete the game (with a bug)
- - [ ] Insert score
+ - [X] Insert score
- - [ ] Insert coins and cherry to increase the score
+ - [X] Insert coins and cherry to increase the score
- - [ ] The time going down, decrease the score
+ - [X] The time going down, decrease the score
  - [ ] Get the option to restart the game
  - [ ] Get 4 ghosts and movely ramdonly around the map
  - [ ] If collides on pacman, dies and pacman loose 1 life